 The headewire in in good shape particularly near the connection in the stator.
 Has been reinforced near this connection.
 The original grommet was an unusual size and had original factory paint on it.
 The new grommet needed to be modified in order to hold the headwire snug without having any additional pressure on it that would make it split in about 3 years.

 The only piece of brass on this fan besides the badge and label.
 Originally it was painted green.
 Paint was removed and it was polished and clear coated.
 It has a little bit of red synthetic grease on the threads along with all the other threaded parts so that they will never bind or get stuck.
 It appears that this fan was originally black and was repainted green at the factory partially assembled.
+The paint imperfections have been touched up since the photograph was originally taken.

 Rear oil well pictured here has a spring loaded wick just like the front of the motor.
 Never would have known this unless the fan was disassembled.
 The oil wicks are original and have been soaked in mineral spirits for a day to clean off old concealed oil.
 Have tested the dried wicks with non-detergent oil to observe proper oil absorption.